rickwillcox/ocr-poc/readme.md

-### Quick PoC for reading Australia concession cards using tesseract
+### Quick PoC for reading Australian concession cards using tesseract

 ##### Description